gpsea.analysis.mtc_filter package

 • ph_predicates – the phenotype predicates that produced the rows of the counts data frames.

 • counts – a sequence of 2D data frames for the tested phenotypes.
-Each data frame corrresponds to a genotype/phenotype contingency matrix.
+Each data frame corresponds to a genotype/phenotype contingency matrix.

 Returns: